spatie/laravel-webhook-client/README.md

 In the `signing_secret` key of the config file you should add a valid webhook secret.
 This value should be provided by the app that will send you webhooks.

 This package will try to store and respond to the webhook as fast as possible.
-Processing the payload of the request is done via a queued.
+Processing the payload of the request is done via a queued job.
 It's recommended to not use the `sync` driver but a real queue driver.
 You should specify the job that will handle processing webhook requests in the `process_webhook_job` of the config file.
 A valid job is any class that extends `Spatie\WebhookClient\ProcessWebhookJob`.

 ### Preparing the database